Shubham-Kumar-Singh-03/Image-Processing-Tool/README.md

-# Image Enhancement Tool with OpenCV, Streamlit, and EasyOCR
+# Image Processing Tool with OpenCV, Streamlit, and EasyOCR

 This project is an **Image Enhancement Tool** that leverages **OpenCV**, **Streamlit**, and **EasyOCR** to offer various image processing features.
 With this tool, users can enhance images by performing operations like sharpening, smoothening, denoising, contrast & brightness adjustment, and histogram equalization.
 Additionally, the tool includes **text extraction** capabilities using the **EasyOCR** library.